eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_windows.rst

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^

-eProsima Fast RTPS requires the following environment variable setup in order to function properly:
+*eProsima Fast DDS* requires the following environment variable setup in order to function properly:

 * :code:`FASTRTPSHOME`: Root folder where *eProsima Fast DDS* is installed.
-* Additions to the PATH: the location of *eProsima Fast DDS* scripts and libraries should be appended to the PATH.
+* Additions to the ``PATH``: The location of *eProsima Fast DDS* scripts and libraries should be appended to the ``PATH``.

 These variables are set automatically by checking the corresponding box during the installation process.